 Characteristics of DC Motor:

-Characteristics of DC Motor are of the rotating armature type.
+DC Motors are of the rotating armature type.
 The armature winding is a closed winding through the commutator.
 The armature is supplied through the brushes which are placed along the neutral axis on the commutator.
 The field system is stationary.
 The mmf produced by the field is along the magnetic axis while the current flowing through the armature produces an mmf directed along the brush axis.
-The two mmfs are in space quadrature and occur simultaneously in the motor.
+The two mmfs are in space quadrature and occur simultaneously in the Characteristics of DC Motor.
 They react with each other and develop a torque under whose action the armature rotates.

 A voltage is induced in the armature called the back emf.
 The direction of rotation can be determined by the left hand rule.
 The mmfs and the direction of rotation of the armature are illustrated in Fig. 1.1.

-A special feature of dc motors is that it is possible to connect the field and armature windings in several ways so as to achieve a variety of speed-torque characteristics.
-The motors are classified depending upon the type of connection between the armature and the field.
+A special feature of Characteristics of DC Motor is that it is possible to connect the field and armature windings in several ways so as to achieve a variety of speed-torque characteristics.
+The Characteristics of DC Motor are classified depending upon the type of connection between the armature and the field.

 In a separately excited motor, it is possible to control both armature voltage and field current, so as to control the speed over a wide range in a smooth manner.
 Speeds ranging from zero to base speed may be obtained at constant torque by armature voltage control.
 Speeds above base speed are possible at constant power output by a weakening of the flux.

-The speed-torque characteristic of an electric motor is very significant since it decides the application of the motor.
+The torque speed characteristics of electric motor is very significant since it decides the application of the motor.